linode/docs/docs/security/securing-your-server.md

 **Replace**

 Replacing a rule is similar to inserting but instead uses `iptables -R`.
-For example, let's say you want to reduce the logging of denided entires to only 3 per minute, down from 5 in the original ruleset.
+For example, let's say you want to reduce the logging of denied entires to only 3 per minute, down from 5 in the original ruleset.
 The LOG rule is the 11th in the INPUT chain:

     sudo iptables -R INPUT 11 -m limit --limit 3/min -j LOG --log-prefix "iptables_INPUT_denied: " --log-level 7